playcanvas/developer.playcanvas.com/content/en/user-manual/assets/import-pipeline/import-hierarchy.md

 ## Importing models

+A full tutorial on importing your first model and animation can be found [here][first_model_animation_import].

-Drag the model file into the 'Assets Panel':
+As an overview, when you drag the model file into the 'Assets Panel':
 ![Drag Model into Assets Panel][import_model_gif]

 The following assets will be created when imported: